Protecting the River

-Established in 2005 by the Truckee Meadows Water Authority, the Truckee River Fund is a fund to protect and enhance the Truckee River and its watershed.
+Established in 2005 by Truckee Meadows Water Authority, the Truckee River Fund (TRF) is a fund to protect and enhance the Truckee River and its watershed.
 This resource is managed by the Community Foundation of Western Nevada, a tax-exempt 501(c)(3) non-profit organization.

 Request for proposals (RFP) occurs on an annual or semi-annual basis.
-Projects are reviewed by an Advisory Committee and then undergo a two-step approval: first from the TMWA Board of Directors and then from the Community Foundation of Western Nevada.
+Projects are reviewed by the TRF Advisory Committee and then undergo a two-step approval: first from the TMWA Board of Directors and then from the Community Foundation of Western Nevada.
 To be added to the RFP distribution list, call the Community Foundation of Western Nevada at 775.333.5499.

 To date, over 200 projects have been approved by the Truckee River Fund.
 To be eligible for funding, each project must also secure matching funds from a partner organization or agency.
 Projects must be specific to protecting the Truckee River.